IanGBrennan/Tiliquini/Scripts/README.md

 + *plotting_BayesTraits.R*: functions for processing BayesTraits output files and visualizing rate heterogeneity along on the focal tree (left column trees) of Figure 4.

++ *process_BTVarRates.R*: function for processing BayesTraits log file to assess convergence of estimated parameters.

 + *rate.trajectory.R*: functions used in the *PLOT_rate.trajectory.R* script, as well as for generating the rate-to-node plots of Figure 4 (center column).

 + *RUN_BayesTraits_VarRates_Likelihoods.R*: calculate AIC values for the VR model and compare against other comparative models.